bkirwi/decline/doc/src/main/tut/effect.md

 }
 ```

-The `commandOpts: Opts[IO[ExitCode]]` is what aggregates all the bits and pieces of our command line interpreter, this consists of the
+The `main: Opts[IO[ExitCode]]` is what aggregates all the bits and pieces of our command line interpreter, this consists of the
 previously defined subcommand options _mapped_ into `IO` actions that correspond to the given command line arguments.
 This has to be
 implemented inside the `CommandIOApp` since it provides with a _runtime_ for running those `IO` actions.